 - You have ambitious goals, yet you want validation—permission even.
 You’re not sure you can do this whole bar thing because your life story is that special and unique.
-If a former prisoner of 32 years can do it but you can’t, I’d like to hear your reason (really).
+If a prisoner of 32 years can do it, what’s your excuse?

 - You’re desperate for guidance and help and what seems like therapy sessions.
-Yet even if you finally get a flash of inspiration and realization in the moment, you find yourself unable or unwilling do anything with it when tomorrow comes.
+Yet even if you finally get a flash of inspiration, you find yourself unable or unwilling do anything with it when tomorrow comes.

-- You want to see your name on the pass list, but there’s a part of you that hopes that there’s a censored version of what goes behind the scenes.
-It’s like how some end up wanting to be married already but not get married (big fancy dream wedding turns out to be a logistical nightmare catered to please the relatives).
+- You want to see your name on the pass list, but there’s a part of you that wants to skip ahead and fantasize about your future self.
+It’s like how a couple wants to be married already but not get married (big fancy wedding turns out to be a logistical nightmare designed more for the relatives than the couple).

 Or what do I know?
 Maybe you’re already collected and know what you’re doing.
 Great!